 Soon after rejection, the proposal’s supporters decided to launch a fork and create YFII (DFI Money).

 In addition to minting new tokens, developers have implemented Bitcoin’s halving mechanism to YFII with some other minor differences in features compared to yEarn.

 Now, the project has attracted numerous users along with multiple centralized finance players, crypto whales, and digital asset exchanges adopting YFII.

-Controversy Around YFII
+Controversy Around YFII (DFI Money)

 While the crypto community was fine with forked coins during the industry’s early years, forks almost identical to the original chain could raise some red flags now.